 We don’t have a school uniform and discourage parents from sending their children to nursery in uniform type clothes, as this tends to inhibit their freedom to play.
-We would far rather children came to nursery in their own clothes that represent who they are as an individual – preferably something old that nobody need worry about, should they get covered in paint, clay or mud.
+We far rather children come to nursery in their own clothes that represent who they are as an individual – preferably something old that nobody need worry about, should they get covered in paint, clay or mud.

 to help us help your child develop greater independence, we ask that you;